 Although this film is in fact based on a true story, the producers added a lot of things mainly for rating purposes, so as usual I looked into the real story behind the movie and this is what I discovered . . .

 The Real Haunting in Connecticut

-"They were incredibly powerful one of them was very thin with high cheek bones and long black hair and pitch black eyes, and another had white hair and eyes and was wearing a pinstripe tuxedo and his feet were constantly in motion."
+Phillips's Mother, Carmen Snedeker, said, "They were incredibly powerful one of them was very thin with high cheekbones and long black hair and pitch black eyes, and another had white hair and eyes and was wearing a pinstripe tuxedo, and his feet were constantly in motion."

-The Younger Son Bradley apparently did get spun around uncontrollably on the gurney and they also found toe tags and head tags and other personal items of the deceased, both events was also showed in the film.
+The Younger Son Bradley apparently did get spun around uncontrollably on the gurney, and they also found toe tags, head tags and other personal items of the deceased; both events were also shown in the film.